shedrack-okunda/se-assignment-day-4-software-project-management-shedrack-okunda/README.md

 Regulatory Compliance: For industries with strict regulatory requirements (e.g., healthcare, finance), maintaining high standards in QA is essential for compliance and avoiding legal repercussions.

 Team Morale: A focus on quality fosters a culture of excellence within the development team.
 Team members take pride in their work, leading to higher morale and productivity.

-Long-Term Success: High-quality software is more likely to succeed in the long term, as it can adapt to changing user needs and technological advancements without requiring extensive rework.
 ##

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?